jaso-public/cs764-sorter/README.md

 This method is the virtual method that each Provider must implement.
 With each call to next(), a record is received in some order that is determined by the Provider type.
 For example, if the records are being provided by a file, then they will be returned in the order that they were in within the file.
 If the Provider is the Sorter, then records will be returned in sorted order.
 This method will continue to return a record until all records have been returned.
 Then, it returns a null pointer.

 ## SingleProvider
 This class is a simple provider that can easily be reused.
-It will return only one record, that is set by reset() before returning null pointers.
+It will return only one record, that is set by reset(), before returning null pointers.
 Its reset() function can be called multiple times.

 ### Class constructor
 The constructor sets the class' record variable to be a null pointer.
 This means that a call to next() will continue to return a null pointer until a record is set via reset().

 ### reset()
 This method will set the record to be returned by the Single Provider to a record that will be returned by the next call to next().
-The record is only returned once then, the next calls to next() will continue to return null pointers.
+The record is only returned once, then, the next calls to next() will continue to return null pointers until reset() is used again.

 ### next()
 This method will return a pointer to a record or a null pointer if the record has already been returned after being reset().